GustavoCaldas/GustavoCaldas/README.md

   </table>
 </center>

-### Who is Gustavo Caldas ?
+### Who am i ?

-Hello you!
-I'm **Gustavo Caldas**, a **Computer Sciencie student** 🚀 from São Paulo, Brazil.
+Hello There!
+I'm **Gustavo Caldas** a 21 years old .NET Developer.
+I study **Computer Sciencie** 🚀 at São Paulo, Brazil.
-I love programming and i love how the technology works!
+I love to do some API's using .NET Core!
-Currently i am studying Java (Spring Boot) and .NET and creating some API's using RESTful!
+Nowadays i am studying Angular, and how to create API's using better architectures and applying DDD on them!

+If you want to know something more about me
 - 📫 Email me at [gustavocaldes@gmail.com](gustavocaldes@gmail.com).
 - 💼 My linkedin [https://www.linkedin.com/in/gustavo-caldas-32375716b/](https://www.linkedin.com/in/gustavo-caldas-32375716b/).
 ---

 ### - I'm currently...

-- Improving my JS and C# skills.
+- Improving my TS and C# skills.
-- Learning how to make API's REST using Spring Boot and .NET.
+- Learning how to make API's REST using .NET.
+- Learning Angular
-- Learning React and React-native.
+- Learning Clean Architecture

 ---